cloudbennett/cloudformation-aws-marketplace-saas-extras/csv-metering/README.md

 ![sc-08.png](sc-08.png)

-15. Within a day, the CSV file will be automatically deleted from S3 now that records have been reported to AWS Marketplace.
+15. Within a day, the CSV file will be automatically deleted from S3.